PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: 	Employee claims that it did not receive data from a process on the other side of the trust boundary.
 Consider using logging or auditing to record the source, time, and summary of the received data.

-      Justification: Sign all transmitted data with a sender’s private key and require the recipient (External Entity Employee) to acknowledge receipt by signing with their private key.
+      Justification: Use reliable transmission protocols, acknowledge receipt with digital signatures, and implement logging to prevent denial of data receipt by external entity breach reporters.

   20. Data Flow Key & confirmation Is Potentially Interrupted